spacecheese/bluez_peripheral/README.md

 if __name__ == "__main__":
     asyncio.run(main())
 ```
 To connect to and test your service the [nRF Connect for Mobile](https://www.nordicsemi.com/Products/Development-tools/nrf-connect-for-mobile) app is an excellent tool.
-To communicate with bluez the default dbus configuration requires that you be in the bluetooth user group (eg. `sudo useradd -aG bluetooth spacecheese`).
+To communicate with bluez the default dbus configuration requires that you be in the bluetooth user group (eg. `sudo usermod -aG bluetooth spacecheese`).